doncsugar/willow-theme/README.md

 Under the "Titlebar Buttons" tab, I have removed "More actions for this window" for the appearance in the screenshot.
 You can still access the actions by right-clicking the titlebar.

-*Tip: Until Aurorae gets support for a blur mask, you can reduce the "Korners" bug by turning down the Blur effect in System Settings at Workspace Behavior > Desktop Effects and it will be under the Appearance header.
+*Tip: Until Aurorae gets support for a blur mask, you can fix the ["Korners" bug](https://bugs.kde.org/show_bug.cgi?id=395725) by using [a-parhom's fork of Lightly Shaders](https://github.com/a-parhom/LightlyShaders).
+Set the Window Decoration to "No borders" and remove "More actions for this window" to prevent clipping of the icon.
+Shader settings are in Workspace Behavior > Desktop Effects, under the "Appearance" section.
+Use roudness at 2 ticks with "Outline around window" checked.*

+*Using shaders can affect performance of games and other applications.
 For opaque themes, you can just uncheck Blur.*

 ### Plasma Style
 KDE's Plasma desktop uses `.svg` files to draw UI elements.
 This includes your panel/taskbar and analog clock.
 Themes are stored in `~/.local/share/plasma/desktoptheme/`.
 To change the appearance of a Plasma Style, you can swap assets from different themes.
 If you know how to use Inkscape, you can make your own custom theme by following this tutorial [here](https://develop.kde.org/docs/plasma/theme/quickstart/).